symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

 Method #02: Using the SDK
 *************************

-1. In a new terminal, monitor which transactions involving the sender account are confirmed and which of them are rejected by the network.
+1. In a new terminal, monitor the transactions involving the sender account to know if they are confirmed or rejected by the network.

 .. code-block:: bash